-A Special Meeting of Stockholders of Ansan (the "Ansan Special Meeting") will be held on , 1997 at a.m., local time, at Ansan's principal executive offices, Suite 435, 400 Oyster Point Boulevard, South San Francisco, California 94080.
+A Special Meeting of Stockholders of Ansan (the "Ansan Special Meeting") will be held on November 24, 1997 at 10:00 a.m., local time, at Ansan's principal executive offices, Suite 435, 400 Oyster Point Boulevard, South San Francisco, California 94080.

-On or about , 1997 Discovery will solicit the written consent to the transactions described herein (the "Discovery Written Consent") of its stockholders pursuant to Section 228 of the General Corporation Law of the State of Delaware (the "DGCL").
+On or about October 27, 1997 Discovery will solicit the written consent to the transactions described herein (the "Discovery Written Consent") of its stockholders of record on October 22, 1997 pursuant to Section 228 of the General Corporation Law of the State of Delaware (the "DGCL").